How this entrepreneur without a CS degree learned to code

-This time I talked to exciting entrepreneur Derek Pankaew about his approach to learning code with no CS degree, building plugins and his experience at the Y Combinator Hackathon, in which he finished in the top 10.
+I talked to entrepreneur Derek Pankaew about learning code with no CS degree, building plugins and his experience at the Y Combinator Hackathon.
 I met Derek at the Bansko coworking site in Bulgaria last year.
 I hope you enjoy the read!

 So I started off in growth and customer acquisition.
 I worked with a couple of startups in the Bay Area, did a bunch of freelance marketing work and then ended up running performance marketing for Kine Bars.
 It is a health food company based in New York, they have stock in Target and Walmart and are one of the biggest packaged health food brands.
 I was running their Facebook ads, their YouTube ads, AdWords, the entire portfolio of traffic strategies.
 At that point I had spent about nine, probably ten years in marketing.